-It used to be that owning and managing a property simply meant washing the windows, tending to the facade, and keeping the lobby clean.
-Not anymore— with new real estate technology, you can now do more with your property than ever before.
+In the past, owning and managing a property simply meant washing the windows, tending to the facade, and keeping the lobby clean.
+But not anymore.
+With property technology, you can now do more with your property than ever before.
 New devices make it possible to keep your building safer, cleaner, and smarter.
-Technology is transforming nearly every industry and real estate is no exception.

 Here are five new trends in real estate technology: